najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Lab Exercise 2/README.md

 ## 📘 Task Description

 I chose set 1 which needs to write a complete C++ program that reads an integer number and then calculates the sum of its digits.
 After that, identify whether the sum of digits for the integer is a multiple of 3, 4, and/or 5.
 Also, I should use operator divide (/) and modulus (%) and also post-test loop to answer this question.
-From set 1, I have required to : <br>
+From set 1, I have been required to : <br>
 - View and understand the provided output of the set I chose
 - Write a complete C++ program that has the same output as a set that I chose
 - Save the file using the required naming format